ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 <b><i>Your main task</i></b>: Write min4.cpp
 Write a program that works just like min2 and min3v1 and min3v2, except it takes four ints on the command line, and prints the smallest value, handling ties appropriately.

-I encourage you to follow the model of min3v2.cpp if you can understand how this works, since your code will be far cleaner than trying to build this out of nested if/else statements.
+We encourage you to follow the model of min3v2.cpp if you can understand how this works, since your code will be far cleaner than trying to build this out of nested if/else statements.

 If you DO use nested if/else statements, though, be sure that you indent and format your code appropriately.

-Follow the pattern in min2 and min3v1/min3v2 in terrms of all other issues and how they are handled, including the usage message, etc. Your program should look exactly like these except that it works on 4 inputs (note, there are no trailing whitespacse):
+Follow the pattern in min2 and min3v1/min3v2 in terms of all other issues and how they are handled, including the usage message, etc. Your program should look exactly like these except that it works on 4 inputs (note, there are no trailing whitespacse):

 <img src="min4.png" width="500" alt="min4 program example" />